unicode-org/cldr/docs/ldml/tr35-personNames.md

 ### API Implementation

-A Tech Preview API for formatting personal names is included in ICU.
-The implementation can be found at  [PersonNameFormatter.java](https://github.com/unicode-org/icu/blob/main/icu4j/main/classes/core/src/com/ibm/icu/text/PersonNameFormatter.java).
+A draft API for formatting personal names is included in ICU4J 73. (“Draft” means that the full functionality is present, but the API might be refined before it is stabilized.)
+The implementation can be found at [PersonNameFormatter.java](https://github.com/unicode-org/icu/blob/main/icu4j/main/classes/core/src/com/ibm/icu/text/PersonNameFormatter.java) and [SimplePersonName.java](https://github.com/unicode-org/icu/blob/main/icu4j/main/classes/core/src/com/ibm/icu/text/SimplePersonName.java).

 ### Person Name Formatting Overview